GabrieleSiaud/Front-End_CINEO/README.md

 # Front-End_CINEO

-This is only front end website, that shows films and shows /n The program is written without any framework /n
+This is only front end website, that shows films and shows <br>
+The program is written without any framework <br>
-Has Responsive Desighn /n
+Has Responsive Desighn <br>
 Has some Java Script functions